 Continue reading at your own risk…

 It makes me really sad that Kiki could no longer talk to Jiji.
 I am a cat person; I am DEVASTATED.
 Not that I can talk with my cats.
 LOL I did my research about this and what opinion other people have.
 Apparently, Jiji is Kiki’s childhood.
-In the end where she could no longer speak to Jiji; it conveys that Kiki finally grow up – towards adulthood.
-I made myself even more sad.
+In the end where she could no longer speak to Jiji; it conveys that Kiki finally grew up – towards adulthood.
+I made myself even more sad now.

 The last part of the quote above made me realise that:

 Sometimes, we really have to grow on our own – to walk the path alone, to silence the noise and listen to what our hearts truly desires without anyone telling us what to do or who to follow.
 Without Kiki’s broom and Jiji, she had the chance to explore on her own, right?
 She wasn’t depending on anything or anyone.